opendocsg/slw-judgments-backfill/2018_SGHC_45/report.md

 **_The plaintiffs’ reliance on the discovery process_**

-71     The plaintiffs relied on “ _The Bunga Melati 5_ ” [2012] 4 SLR 546 in which the Court of Appeal cautioned (at [75]) against speculating at an interlocutory stage on the evidence that might or might not surface during trial where the parties have had the benefit of discovery, interrogatory and crossexamination processes.
+71     The plaintiffs relied on “ _The Bunga Melati 5_ ” <span class="citation">[2012] 4 SLR 546</span> in which the Court of Appeal cautioned (at [75]) against speculating at an interlocutory stage on the evidence that might or might not surface during trial where the parties have had the benefit of discovery, interrogatory and crossexamination processes.

 72     In my view, _The Bunga Melati_ did not assist the plaintiffs.
 In the present case, the plaintiffs did not have a single iota of evidence in support of their allegations that the Administrators failed to pay the rental incomes and/or the sale proceeds in respect of the Properties.
 They were not even the persons it was alleged that the Administrators had failed to make payment to and there was neither explanation nor evidence as to how they had any knowledge of such failure to make payment.
 All that the plaintiffs had were their bald assertions.
 Further, as shown earlier, their claims in respect of 58 and 61 Queen Street were entirely without substance in the light of the unrefuted documentary evidence.